inothnagel/java-interpreters-sablecc-visual-shapes-manipulator/README.md

 ### Todo:
  - Add a Gradle task to regenerate the parser
+ - Support multiple sentences per line like `draw a red dot. move it up.`
  - Add ability to specify shape size
  - Add ability to specify shape position
  - Add ability to move shapes